cydrobolt/polr/README.md

 Polr
 ==================

-###A beautiful, modern, fast, minimalist, and open-source URL shortening platform in vanilla PHP.
+###A beautiful, modern, fast, minimalist, and open-source URL shortening platform in PHP.
 Polr is an enterprise-class open-source link shortening web application designed to operate at many scales, built on the Software-as-a-Service paradigm.
 It allows you to host your own URL shortener, to brand your URLs, and to gain control over your data.
 Polr is especially easy to use, and provides a modern, themable feel.

 - **Latest Development Version: Clone this repo**